newrelic/newrelic-opentelemetry-examples/serverless/azure-functions/node/service-bus-trigger-app/readme.md

 The following settings are recommended to be set in your Azure Function App configuration and local settings (or ENV vars).

-* `API_KEY` [required]: Must be set to allow data to be sent to new relic. requires a new relic ingest license key: https://one.newrelic.com/launcher/api-keys-ui.launcher.
+* `API_KEY` [required]: Must be set to allow data to be sent to new relic.
+Requires a new relic ingest license key: https://one.newrelic.com/launcher/api-keys-ui.launcher.

 * `APPLICATION_QUEUE_STORAGE` [required]: Connection string for the Azure Service Bus Queue to connect to.
 Should take the form `Endpoint=sb://<some resource name>/;SharedAccessKeyName=<some access key name>;SharedAccessKey=<some access key value>`.
 For the example to work with the timer trigger function, this needs to be the same as configured there.

 * `EXTERNAL_URL`: URL to make external calls to.
 If using with the downstream http trigger example, this needs to point to that available endpoint.
-This can be grabbed via the Azure extension in the http trigger project by using the command pallet: `command+shift+p` -> `Copy Function Url`.
+This can be grabbed via the Azure extension for the http trigger project by using the command pallet: `Command + Shift + P` -> `Azure Functions: Copy Function Url` once that Azure Function App has been deployed.

 ## Optional Configuration